Residential lease: work to be carried out by the owner (lessor)

 The tenant must allow access to his accommodation for the preparation and execution of the works at the owner's expense.

-However, if these repairs or works last more than 21 days, the landlord must grant him a rent reduction proportional to the duration of the work.
+However, if the repairs or work lasts more than 21 days, the landlord must grant the landlord a rent reduction proportional to the duration of the work.

 In some cases, the tenant may use the protection litigation judge the court on which the dwelling depends.